Embarcadero/ComparisonResearch/calculator/delphi-fmx/leone/Leone Calculator Instructions.md

         1. Set it's **Align** property to **Client** in the Object Inspector.
         2. Right click the *ColumnCollection* item in the TGridPanelLayout.
 Click ***Add Item***.
 Repeat until there are **four** Column items.
         3. Right click the *RowCollection* item in the TGridPanelLayout.
 Click ***Add Item***.
 Repeat until there are **six** Row items.
+8. Select *panelInput* in the Structure tree.
+Search the Palette and add a **TButton** to *panelInput*.
+Copy that button and paste until there are **24 buttons**.
+Select the buttons in the Structure tree and drag-and-drop over *GridPanelLayout1* to add them to the grid.
+9. Select *Form1* in the Structure tree.
+Search the Palette and add a **TStyleBook** to *Form1*.

+After adding all the components, *Form1* should look like the Windows 10 calculator without any button labels or styles.

 ## Calculator Logic